By Timothy Byler, MD

 The CDC recently reported that 45 percent of men without any visible signs tested positive for a least one strain of HPV.

 The HPV virus has been linked to cancers of both men and women.
 The virus really became known for its connection with cervical cancer and is found in over 70 percent of cases.
-In fact, routine gynecology visits test to see if the virus is present.
+In fact, routine gynecology visits are really helpful in determining if the virus is present.
 It has also been found to be involved in cancer of the penis, anus and throat.

 It is important that if you notice something, you see a doctor to be evaluated and be sure it is not one of these dangerous spots.